Current Projects

 Learning is often viewed as the product of a traditional school setting.
 Yet learning also takes place every day across a range of settings — much of it in the workplace.

-This study examines the numerous ways that informal learning occurs, the benefits and drawbacks of different forms of informal learning, and the implications for achieving equity.
+This study examined the numerous ways that informal learning occurs, the benefits and drawbacks of different forms of informal learning, and the implications for achieving equity.

 Adult College Completion Project